tritonas00/system-tar-and-restore/README.md

 - If you want to save the backup in the default folder (/), or enter your desired path

-- If you want to include your /home directory
+- What to do with /home directory

-- If /home directory is excluded, it will ask if you want to keep only hidden files and folders inside it

 - Archiver: tar and bsdtar are supported.